-You can gain enough volume to float, in the order of your weight + 10 = necessary volume.
+You can take enough volume to float, in the order of your weight + 10 = volume.

 At GONG, we only make top of the range Boards.
 Our low prices can only be explained by our choice of exclusively Direct Sales and distribution.

 - The simple, solid and very close to rigid inflatable thanks to our revolutionary Hipe.